 Civil Commitment

-Before filing an affidavit for commitment to a DMH Behavioral Health Program with the chancery clerk’s office, we strongly encourage you to contact your local Community Mental Health Center to learn about services, supports, and alternatives to the commitment process such as Mobile Crisis Response Teams, Crisis Stabilization Beds, and more.
-Call the DMH Helpline at 1-877-210-8513 for more information.
+Before pursuing commitment to a DMH Behavioral Health Program, we strongly encourage you to contact your local Community Mental Health Center to learn about services, supports, and alternatives to the commitment process such as Mobile Crisis Response Teams, Crisis Stabilization Beds, and other services available in the community.
+Call the DMH Helpline at 1-877-210-8513 for more information about services and supports near you.

 For alcohol and drug commitments, individuals may be admitted to state treatment programs for alcohol and drug addiction treatment, and judges may also order individuals to private treatment programs for these services.
 You can find links to the Civil Commitment Affidavit, General Uniform Alcohol and Drug Commitment Affidavit, and the Private Treatment Uniform Alcohol and Drug Commitment Affidavit below.